 Imagine hiking through a rainforest for days or spending 72 hours cramped on a transcontinental train ride.
-It's bad enough without having to twist and turn your torso trying to find a bit of comfort.
+Twisting and turning your torso is bad enough - the last thing you need are metal wires or hooks digging into your skin.